bokk-co/1/README.md

 =======
 Bokk is a mobile android app designed to ease customers' bookkeeping for shopkeepers.
 It is composed of a calculator, a ledger and a phone directory.
-All the operations are registered in a digital book displaying key figures and analytics, Providing quick check-up of customers' accounts and of business activites.
+All the operations are registered in a digital book displaying key figures and analytics.
+Providing quick check-up of customers' accounts and of business activites.

-Building from the code written by Rahul Parsani for the material calculator (2014), We are working towards integrating the ledger and phone directory components.
+Building from the code written by Rahul Parsani for the material calculator (2014).
+We are working towards integrating the ledger and phone directory components.
 Contact: info@bokk.co